tmfontan/Mothership-Attendance/README.md

 A user can select one of the thirty additional images as their profile picture.
 Upon clicking a picture, a JLabel will appear displaying the name of the image and the "Confirm" JButton will be accessible.
 Once a user selects the profile image that they want, they can click the "Confirm" JButton to exit from the window.
 This will update the profile picture in the previous window but not implement the change yet.

 Once the user has finished customizing their profile, they can click the open lock picture located at the bottom left of the screen.
-This will save the changes made to the user's profile, updating the information within the main screen along with sending the change to the remote database.
+This will save the changes made to the user's profile, updating the information within the main window along with sending the changes to the remote database.
 Clicking on the lock will replace it with an image of a closed lock, also stoping the user from being able to further edit the information.
-If the user wants to continue editing the information, they can simply re-click on the lock to re-enable all of the fields.
+If the user wants to continue editing the information, they can simply re-click the lock image to re-enable all of the input fields for modification.

+When normally dealing with graphical user interfaces, one of the most aggravating challenges deals with the scaleability of text.
+In other words, what happens should the user's chosen text value be larger than the bounds of its container component?
+Will the bounds of the component automatically be resized upon receiving input larger than its current pixel width, or will the specified text expand past the current frame's viewport?
+This is one of the many issues that designers and developers face during the creation of user interfaces.
+Input field properties such as font family and size also contribute to this issue.

+To solve this issue, the program uses a static Java Class, CreateImageFromText, which contains two methods that are called according to the font family being used.
+Each method accepts four arguments which are the current input value, container width, container height, and font size.
+The methods use these parameters to calculate the current pixel width of the text according to the font being used.
+Should the pixel width be longer than the viewport size, the font size is continuously decremented until its pixel width is less than the overall container's width.
+These methods are only called on the Display Name and Physical Address Fields on the main profile window.
+This is done seeing as the Phone Number Field will always be a fixed-length input that doesn't need to be resized and the Biography input value is wrapped in JTextArea component.
+JTextAreas implement a scrolling function that allows users to enter as much input text as they want without occupying additional space on the screen or extending the container's size.
+This component is used in multiple other segments of the main application.

 ## Management Tab

 ## Chat Interface
 ## Attendance Records
 ## Attendance Server